aharkane/microsoft-fabric-data-warehouse-star-schema/README.md

-# Sales Data Warehouse Implementation and Customer-Product Reporting on Microsoft Fabric using SQL & Data Factory
+# Sales Data Warehouse Implementation and Customer-Product Reporting in Microsoft Fabric using SQL & Data Factory

 ## Table of Contents